 - 8 sprigs of thyme

-Mash the fresh rasperries to a pulp and spoon into a clean, sterilized mason jar.
+Mash the fresh raspberries to a pulp and spoon into a clean, sterilized mason jar.
 Cover the fruit with the honey and mix well.
 Top up with apple cider vinegar, and add the sprigs of thyme.

 Shake well, and store for two weeks before decanting into glass bottles.
 Simply add sparkling water and a squeeze of lime for a delicious mocktail, or add to gin and top up with tonic.

-Children should take half the adult dose.
-Due to the honey content, this medicine is not suitable for infants under the age of 2.
+Safety note: Due to the honey content, this medicine is not suitable for infants under the age of 2.
 Neither is it suitable for pregnant or nursing mothers.

 - Making Herbal Vinegars